Barberry (Fu Niu)

 Caution: Generally considered safe.
 Not recommended for pregnant women as it can cause uterine contractions.
 It is not recommended for children.

 History/Folklore: Barberry is highly effective at lowering blood sugar levels, making it an herb of choice for diabetics.
 It helps heal respiratory and bladder infections and aids digestion.
-It can help control the overgrowth of candida albacans as well as the prescribed antibiotics used to create candida without the side effects.
+It can help control the overgrowth of Candida albacans as well as prescribed antibiotics without the side effects.